plain-plain-text/simple-cv/README.md

 1. You have used the command line before.

+1. You know the basics of the [YAML syntax](https://learnxinyminutes.com/docs/yaml/)

 1. [Pandoc](https://pandoc.org/).
 They have an [installing
    page](https://pandoc.org/installing.html) that explains the process for various computers.
 For Macs, you can simply do `brew install pandoc` if you have [Homebrew](http://brew.sh) installed, which you should.

 1. A TeX engine of some sort.
-The folks at Pandoc have recommendations for different operating systems.
+The folks at Pandoc [have recommendations and instructions](https://pandoc.org/installing.html) for different operating systems.

 ## Installing